ostinelli/pgpool/README.md

 PGPool is a PosgreSQL client that automatically uses connection pools and handles reconnections in case of errors.

-Under the hood, it uses:
+PGPool also optimizes all of your statements, by preparing them and caching them for you under the hood.

+It uses:

  * [epgsql](https://github.com/epgsql/epgsql) as the PostgreSQL driver.
  * [poolboy](https://github.com/devinus/poolboy) as pooling library.